Laurent-Ch/THP/README.md

-# THP
-Projects made for The Hacking Project
+Littles exercices made for The Hacking Project, the aim being to discover Ruby.